‘Who will take care of my disabled child when I’m gone?’

 Consider where you live.
 “Helen told us we could never move out of Colorado,” jokes Dan.
 Sims Duerr was kidding, but only to a degree.
 “Programs and services for different types of disabilities can vary significantly by state,” she says, “and Colorado’s policies and programs are well suited to Evan’s particular needs.”
 Depending on your child’s disability, access to these programs could make a huge difference in their quality of life — and how much you’ll need to pay out of pocket for critical services.

-Daily life can still sometimes be challenging for Evan and the Bohles — any family with a disabled child knows that every day can bring a new wrinkle.
+Daily life can still sometimes be challenging for Evan and his parents and sister — any family with a disabled child knows that every day can bring a new wrinkle.
 Diagnoses shift, new treatments become available, laws change, a parent might lose their job or get sick themselves.
 “The picture is always evolving; the work never ends,” says Duckworth.

 But Dan and Tara no longer have sleepless nights worrying about Evan's future.
-“With our advisors’ help, we feel comfortable that we’ve done everything within our power for Evan to live the best life he possibly can,” says Dan.
+“We feel comfortable that we’ve done everything within our power for Evan to live the best life he possibly can,” says Dan.
 “And that makes it much easier to enjoy and live in the moment with both our kids.”